naixard/naixard.github.io/_posts/2025-01-22-book-review-deep-work.md

 The first few days were fine, but recently, I started going back to my old habit of looking at my phone.
 It seems I need to train my mind to do this.

-### High Focus State Years Ago

 I remember a deep work occasion during the *Pelatnas* (Indonesian term, *"Pelatihan Nasional"*, meaning "National Training") for International Olympiad of Astronomy and Astrophysics during my highschool days.
 I fondly remember there being no smartphone at that time.
 We were able to work long hours just to study college-level astronomy and astrophysics classes from the top university professors of the subjects in Indonesia (or maybe in SEA).
 Honestly, I want to return to that level of focus.

 Back to the book, I really liked Deep Work.
 Cal Newport successfully reminded me of the critical things I was missing by forfeiting my time to shallow entertainment.
 I recommend giving this book a read if you feel the same way, if you feel your time is lost to the internet.